bekir-ozturk/flying-logs/README.md

 flying-logs is all about source generators.
 It is empowered by the fact that most of what is to be logged is already known at compile time.
 The message template in your log, names of the properties, log levels, event ids and any other string that is known at compile time is pre-encoded to Utf8 and stored in byte arrays.
 At runtime, the task of the sinks is to just copy these memory sections into the target stream in the correct order.
 Values of your properties, which are not known at compile time, are efficiently encoded at runtime to a preallocated memory block to be used by sinks. flying-logs utilize the latest `IUtf8SpanFormattable` APIs to encode the most common types without ever calling `ToString()` on them.
 Any string that needs to be allocated is quickly discarded after use to decrease the chance of it surviving a Gen0 collection by the GC.

 ## What's the catch?
-Depending heavily on 'knowing things at compile-time', flying-logs offers a much smaller feature set than what you might find elsewhere.
+Depending heavily on 'knowing things at compile-time', flying-logs offers a smaller feature set than what you might find elsewhere.
 Some notable limitations are:
 - All the output is UTF8 encoded today.
 If you want to output to an ASCII formatted file, you'll need to do the conversion in your sink.
 - No [enrichers](https://github.com/serilog/serilog/wiki/Enrichment) (although, they are on the way.).
 - No [scopes](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-8.0#log-scopes).